 In Plateau, Goshwe Yilwatda of APC, Abashe Nwakpak of APGA, Dakum Sunday of LP, Abdullahi Ango of NNPP, Mutfwang Manasseh of PDP; Binchak Pony of SDP; and Gontori Butdangman of YPP were among candidates cleared for the governorship race.

 In Rivers State, INEC cleared 16 governorship candidates.
-Among those cleared are Similanayi Fubara of PDP, Tonye Cole of APC, Magnus Abe of SDP, Dumo Lulu-Briggs of Accord Party and Dr Dawari George of African Alliance.
+Those cleared are Similanayi Fubara of PDP, Tonye Cole of APC, Magnus Abe of SDP, Dumo Lulu-Briggs of Accord Party and Dr Dawari George of African Alliance.

-Senator Magnus Abe of the Social Democratic Party and Dr. Dawaro George of the Action Alliance, both of whom are former aspirants of the All Progressives Congress for the 2023 governorship election in the state, made the list.
+Senator Magnus Abe of the Social Democratic Party and Dr. Dawaro George of the Action Alliance, both former aspirants of the All Progressives Congress for the 2023 governorship election in the state, made the list.

 Abe and George secured the ticket of the SDP and AA respectively through substitution primaries.

-Meanwhile, the duo are still facing litigation from aggrieved party members who are faulting their emergence.
+Meanwhile, the duo still faces litigation from aggrieved party members who are faulting their emergence.

 Also intact on the INEC list are top contenders and governorship candidates of the Peoples’ Democratic Party, Siminialaye Fubara, and his counterpart in the All Progressives Congress, Tonye Cole, and Chief Dumo Lulu-Briggs of the Accord Party.